LegalShield Offers Landlords Affordable Legal Help for Their Rental Business

 - I’ve sold the property, how do I handle the transition?

 If a lease is ending, everything is fine and the tenant simply plans to move out, great.
 That’s the way everyone hoped it would go at the outset.
-However, if there are any hiccups or issues that pop up near the end of a lease term, it’s best to immediately contact an experienced attorney who can assess the situation and guide you to take actions that follow all applicable laws and avoid unnecessary legal problems.
+However, if there are any hiccups or issues that pop up near the end of a lease term, it’s best to immediately contact an experienced lawyer who can assess the situation and guide you to take actions that follow all applicable laws and avoid unnecessary legal problems.

-Resources to Make Lease End Easy
+Resources to Make Ending a Lease Easy

 Frequently Asked Questions

 Using the plan is as simple as signing up and contacting our team.
-Once you’re a member, customer support will connect you with an independent attorney in your area who specializes in the specific legal issue with which you need help.
+Once you’re a member, customer support will connect you with an independent lawyer in your area who specializes in the specific legal issue with which you need help.
 Also, you can download our super simple app to quickly access your legal benefits and member perks anytime.

 Our Personal Plan is really a family plan.
 You, your spouse or partner and your dependents living at home are covered under one membership.